Bangalore – The capital of Karnataka

 Neeladri Amusement and Water Park

-The city has a number of shimmering lakes which make a good recreational and hangout spot.
+The city has a number of shimmering lakes that make a good recreational and hangout spot.
 The major lakes in Bangalore include the Ulsoor Lake, Sankey Tank, and Yediyur Lake.

 Things to Do